delventhalz/delventhalz.github.io/_posts/2016-02-06-web-scraping.markdown

 ### Keep It Organized With JSON

-What we want are an array of possible tags we should have Cheerio cycle through until it finds something.
+What we want is an array of possible tags we can have Cheerio cycle through until it finds a match.
 This is exactly the sort of data we can store out of the way in a seperate JSON file.
 For example, if we wanted to design a slightly more robust scraper for title and description, the JSON file might look like this:

 {% highlight json %}
 {
   "title": [{
+    "prop": "name",
+    "val": "title"
+  }, {
     "prop": "itemprop",
     "val": "name"
   }, {